dirkmueller/presentation-nashville-logclassify/presentation.md

 ```

 Note:
-- This is an example integration in the base job.
+- This is an example of base job integration
-- Log-classify comes with zuul-jobs roles ready to be
+- Log-classify comes with zuul-jobs roles ready to be used to report
-used.
+  the job's condensed summary to the user.

 ### Standalone Service